Chocolate Prune Breakfast Cookies [baby + toddler friendly]

 If you're familiar with puffed wheat (or sugar crisp cereal), the texture of puffed quinoa is much the same but the overall size of the puff is smaller.
 In Canada we're able to pick some up at Bulk Barn but you can also find it at many online retailers or in specialty "health" stores.

-How do they work their magic?
-Well, prunes are loaded with fibre, which adds bulk to stool and helps keep things moving along.
+Prunes are loaded with fibre, which adds bulk to stool and helps keep things moving along.
 Plus, they contain sorbitol, a natural sugar alcohol that acts as a gentle laxative, softening stools and making them easier to pass.
+If you have a baby that is majorly teething, we even have a teething biscuit that includes prunes!

 We'd recommend pairing these chocolate prune breakfast cookies with a glass of milk and some fresh fruit for a balanced breakfast!